South Carolina Defective Products Lawyers

 • Marketing defects.

-Design defects involve products that are simply unreasonably unsafe in and of themselves even when they are made exactly as intended.
-A case based on a design defect challenges the safety of the product line in general, rather than the specific product that injured the victim.
+Design defects involve products that are unreasonably unsafe in and of themselves, even when they are made exactly as intended.
+A case based on a design defect challenges the safety of the product line in general rather than the specific product that injured the victim.

-Marketing defects, which are also known as failure to warn, involve a lack of information about the risks posed by a product when it is used in an intended or foreseeable way.
-In some situations, consumers also can bring claims based on a breach of an express or implied warranty.
+Marketing defects, also known as failure to warn, involve a lack of information about the risks posed by a product when it is used in an intended or foreseeable way.
+In some situations, consumers can also bring claims based on a breach of an express or implied warranty.

 How do I establish liability for a South Carolina defective product?

 You must show not only that the product had a defect, but that the defect caused your injuries and related costs, called damages.
-In other words, just the fact that you were using the product when you were injured is not enough evidence to prevail.
-You must show that, but for the defect in the product, you would not have been injured.
+In other words, just the fact that you used the product when you were injured is insufficient evidence to prevail.
+You must show that, but you would not have been injured by the defect in the product.
 Also, it is important that you were using the product in an intended or reasonably foreseeable way at the time.
 A victim must have sustained actual injuries and quantifiable damages as a result of the defective product.

 What must I prove in order to win my South Carolina defective product liability lawsuit?